The Mole (Australian TV series) season 2: The Mole: How You Could Have Known

 It was revealed that after the Robbery Game in episode 4, Emily, Hal, and Shane had entered into an agreement that if one of them won the group kitty, $20,000 would be given to each of the other two, as long as none of them was the Mole.
 Emily and Shane had five months to wait to find out that they had lost out on the money along with Hal.
-It was also revealed that when Fiona went home after her elimination, she discovered that she'd been pregnant while she was on the show.
+It was also revealed that when Fiona went home after her elimination, she discovered that she had been pregnant while she was on the show.
 Hal and Brooke both knew the Mole was Michael at the end, but Brooke had been on to him almost from the beginning, whereas Hal only suspected Michael after Shane and Emily were eliminated.

 Mole Activity

 Sabotage

 The following acts of sabotage were revealed in the final episode:

 Assault Course: Michael pretended to fumble with his harness after the zip line into the course, and also slipped out the words "Go around" as the ten of them were running that got everyone to skip an obstacle.
 The group still won this assignment, but it gave Michael a sense of what he could do to them.

 Time Bomb: Michael purposely overlooked the clue in the bunker that gave him and John the order of wires to cut.
 John was convinced the solution was somewhere on the timer, so all Michael had to do was keep him from looking at the canisters.

 Night Maze: Michael ran around slowly and aimlessly in the maze for a while, and only sped up when he saw the hunter behind him.
-He made a concerted effort to grab a beacon when it was a certainty that he'd be tagged.
+He made a concerted effort to grab a beacon when it was a certainty that he would be tagged.

 Hostage Rescue: Michael tried to look like the hero in this assignment, noticing that the map was upside-down and giving directions for Mal to relay to Brooke in the helicopter.
 However, Mal made a mistake in what he told her (he said "Hillsview" in place of "Healesville") and Michael did not correct him, even though he knew the area quite well.

 Search and Rescue: Michael heard Hal and Shane off to his left whistling and shouting, but he pointed Brooke to the right.
 When it became clear that he and Brooke were walking the wrong direction, they doubled back, but Michael only stopped when they were next to running water, which made it harder to hear Hal and Shane.